kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

   API and the access-related fields are expected to graduate together.
-- 2026-07-16: Defined a cluster inventory as the set of ClusterProfile objects in one namespace, scoped the ClusterProfile and cluster name uniqueness rules to the inventory, and defined cluster inventories independently of ClusterSet.
+- 2026-07-16: Defined a cluster inventory as the set of ClusterProfile objects in one namespace, scoped the ClusterProfile and cluster name uniqueness rules to the inventory, defined cluster inventories independently of ClusterSet, and defined `id.k8s.io`-based deduplication of ClusterProfile objects within an inventory.

 ## Drawbacks